siberoloji/siberoloji.github.io/content/blog/2024-09-30-understanding-sql-injection-a-comprehensive-guide.md

 url: /understanding-sql-injection-a-comprehensive-guide/
 ---

   In the world of web development, maintaining the security of web applications is a paramount concern.
-Among the various types of attacks that can compromise a system, <strong>SQL injection</strong> stands out as one of the most prevalent and dangerous.
+Among the various types of attacks that can compromise a system, ***SQL injection***  stands out as one of the most prevalent and dangerous.
 Even today, SQL injection remains a significant threat, primarily due to its simplicity and devastating impact when successfully executed.

   This post will dive into the basics of SQL injection, how it works, its various types, and—most importantly—how you can protect your web applications from this insidious attack.

 <!-- wp:heading {"level":4} -->
-<h4 class="wp-block-heading"><strong>What is SQL Injection?</strong></h4>
+<h4 class="wp-block-heading">***What is SQL Injection?***
 <!-- /wp:heading -->

   At its core, SQL injection is a type of security vulnerability that allows an attacker to interfere with the queries an application makes to its database.
 By manipulating user input, attackers can inject malicious SQL code into a query, potentially gaining unauthorized access to data or even taking full control of the database server.